JosephTLyons/GUI-Delay-Time-Calculator/README.md

 ## Features to add:

+* A small dividing line (like Track Notes), between title and rest of app, for aesthetics
 * Windows version
 * Scaleable UI
 * Embed custom font (was using CalistoMT) (remove temporary Arial font setting - which was a cheat)